Djmondoent/tweeterham/README.md

-Copywrite 2010-2017 @djmondoent Djmondoent@tweeterham.com  Twitterham Marketing llc
+Copyright 2010-2017 @djmondoent Djmondoent@tweeterham.com  Twitterham Marketing llc

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal